On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Proof of Theorem

-We get the desired result using the part and second part of the proof. \end{proof} The second lemma that we want to show in order to obtain \eqref{eq_modulatedHs} is the following. \begin{lem} Assume that $G$ is a function of $\rho$ verifying $G$ is $C^2$ on $[\rho_0,M]$, and that there exists a constant $C>0$ such that
+We get the desired result using the first and second parts of the proof. \end{proof} As mention before to complete the proof of lemma \ref{propnew}, we need also this following lemma: \begin{lem} Assume that $G$ is a function of $\rho$ verifying $G$ is $C^2$ on $[\rho_0,M]$, and that there exists a constant $C>0$ such that

 Then, there exists an other constant $C>0$ such that

 where $G(\rho|r)$ is given by

 \end{lem} \begin{proof} We have